CarlKCarlK/rustconf24.handson/wasm_browser2.md

     }
 ```

-Now, if we had Chromedriver setup, we can run two native tests and one WASM in the browser test with:
+Now, if we had Chromedriver set up, we could run two native tests and one WASM-in-the-browser test with:

-> Note: If VS Code's Rust Analyzer Extension has your code locked too long,
-> you may wish to disable the extension.

 ```bash
 cargo test